Open Access Overview

 There are two broad categories of open access publishing:

-Green Open Access allows authors of articles published in traditional subscription journals to self-archive their works in an institutional repository, such as DigitalGeorgetown, in a subject specific repository, such as PubMed, or on their personal web pages.
-Today, most subscription journals allow self-archiving with restrictions, such as embargoes and allowing only the accepted manuscript version of the article and not the published final version.
+- Green Open Access allows authors of articles published in traditional subscription journals to self-archive their works in an institutional repository, such as DigitalGeorgetown, in a subject specific repository, such as PubMed, or on their personal web pages.
+Today, most subscription journals allow self-archiving with restrictions, such as embargoes and allowing only the accepted manuscript version of the article (the version after peer review and before copyediting) and not the published final version.